Mayvena/GECK/README.md

 ### Radio

 The device has a RTL-SDR module built in it.
 It provides an antenna interface (external antenna included in the accessories pouch) and with the provided software allows the device to be used as a Software Defined Radio.
-With some additions (still need researching) it will allow useage as a HAM radio transceiver or
+With some additions (still need researching) it will allow useage as a HAM radio or a CB transceiver.

 ### Some further inspiration

 https://hackaday.io/project/174301-raspberry-pi-sdr-cyberdeck

 https://www.pd3rfr.nl/experimenten/raspberry-pi/rpi-als-eenvoudige-ham-transceiver